 - Add dry ingredients in two batches and combine with a wooden spoon to form a dough.
 (You can do this in a stand mixer, with a paddle attachment).
 Add candied orange peel and chopped chocolate disks, leaving 30 disks for later.

 - Form 80 g balls, put a chocolate disk in the middle of each ball of dough and then stick one on top.
-Put cookie dough on a baking tray, cover with plastic wrap and chill for a couple of hours or up to 3 days before baking.
+Put cookie dough balls on a baking tray, cover with plastic wrap and chill for a couple of hours or up to 3 days before baking.